MikeYan01/NBA-sim/README.md

 ## Run

-The program is developed on Java (JDK 16.0).
+The program is developed on Java (JDK 16.0), so a proper [Java Platform](https://www.oracle.com/java/technologies/javase-downloads.html) is needed to be installed.

-Manual compile and run:

-1. In the root directory, compile the program: `javac src/*.java`
+Make sure you are under **the program root directory**:

-2. Still in the root directory, to run the program
+- For Linux/Unix users, you can directly run shell script to compile and run the program
-     - To host a season, input `java src/Main`
-     - To host a single game, input `java src/Main Team1 Team2`，where `Team1` and `Team2` are the names of two teams

-Use shell:

-1. In the root directory：
   - To host a season: `./run.sh`
+  - To host a single game: `./run.sh Team1 Team2`, `Team1` and `Team2` are the names of two matching teams

+- For Windows users, if you have trouble running the shell file, you can manually compile and run the program:
+  - To compile: `javac src/*.java`
+  - To host a season: `java src/Main`
-     - To host a single game: `./run.sh Team1 Team2`
+  - To host a single game: `java src/Main Team1 Team2`

-The program supports multiple runs, just type the command again at the command line, the program will delete the last simulation result and generate new result files in the same path again.
-All the result files will be generated in the `output/` folder.
+The re-run the program, just type the command again in the CLI, the program will delete the last simulation result and generate new result files again.

+## Result Files

+All the result files will be generated in the `output/` folder under the root directory.
 There are 3 types of result files:

 **Game results(All files under `output/regular-results/` and `output/playoffs-results/` for season mode，.txt file under `output/` for a single game)**